by Jennifer Williams

 “Fine” is never really fine.
 If something isn’t correct or up to standard, assume that it won’t work out naturally and that you are the only, last hope — speak up as quickly as possible.
 If you really like them, you’ll prove you care, and speaking honestly does just that.

-So now that we know what to avoid, how do we do it right?
+So now that we know what to avoid, how do we do it right in a creative setting?
 A few tips:

-The goal is to support the company’s growth by building a foundation of strong interpersonal relationships.
-We spend a lot of time at work, so we should make that time meaningful and honest.
-If we’re more open about issues and shortcomings, without ego, competitiveness, or our own fears getting in the way, then we’re more poised for growth — as a humans, as a community that spends a lot of time together and as a profitable company.
+The goal is to push our creative work and ourselves as people forward by building a foundation of strong interpersonal relationships.
+We spend a lot of time with our teammates, so we should make that time meaningful and honest.
+If we’re more open about issues and shortcomings, without ego, competitiveness, or our own fears getting in the way, then we’re more poised for growth — as a humans, as a community that spends a lot of time together and as a profitable, creative company.
 And that’s the truth.